themadan/amitness.github.io/content/articles/illustrated-self-supervised-learning.md

 ## 3. **Image Inpainting**
 Formulation:
-> What if we prepared training pairs of (corruped, fixed) images by randomly removing part of images?
+> What if we prepared training pairs of (corrupted, fixed) images by randomly removing part of images?

 ![](/images/ss-image-inpainting-data-gen.png){.img-center}